sio/LibPQ/Docs/UnitTesting.md

 ## Running tests and test discovery

-Use [UnitTest.Run][Run] function to run individual test suites (passed by module name or as the test suite record).
+*Test runner* is a function that runs a single test suite (provided as the only argument) and returns test results as a table.
+[UnitTest.Run][Run] is a reference implementation of a test runner, use it to run individual test suites.

-Use [UnitTest.Discover][Discover] function to automatically discover and run all test suites from local sources.
+[UnitTest.Discover][Discover] is a function that automatically discovers and runs all test suites from local sources.
+Test discovery details:

+- Test suites have to be stored in separate LibPQ modules that contain metadata referring to the test suite version (value of `LibPQ.TestSuite` meta field).
+- Each test is executed with corresponding test runner, test result tables are combined into a single output table (see the [reference test runner][Run] for the table structure of test results).
+- Test runners are assigned to test suite versions in the [UnitTest.Constants][Constants] module.

 ## Fact based unit tests